Brent Crane

-Brent J. Crane (born July 2, 1974) is an American politician serving as a member of the Idaho House of Representatives for the 13A district.
-He has also served as assistant majority leader since 2010.
+Brent J. Crane (born July 2, 1974) is an American politician serving as a member of the Idaho House of Representatives for District 13, Seat A. He currently serves as the Chair of the House State Affairs Committee.

 Education

 Crane graduated from high school at Nampa Christian School and earned his bachelor's degree in political science from Boise State University.

 Elections

 Crane has expressed interest in running for Idaho's 1st congressional district seat in the future.

+2024

+Crane was unopposed in the Republican primary.
+Crane won the general election with 15,206 (71.5%) against Democrat Cliff Hohman.

+2022

+Crane was unopposed in the Republican primary.
+Crane won the general election with 9,476 votes (86.2%) against Constitutional Party candidate Petre Danaila.

+2020

+Crane was unopposed in the Republican primary.
+Crane won the general election with 15,068 votes (70.0%) against Democrat Jason Kutchma.

+2018

+Crane was unopposed in the Republican primary and the general election.

 2016

 Crane was unopposed in the Republican primary and the general election.

 Crane supported Ted Cruz in the 2016 Republican Party presidential primaries and introduced him at a Boise State University rally in March 2016.

 2014

 Crane won the Republican primary with 2,592 votes (74.3%) against Patrick N O'Brien.

 Crane was unopposed in the general election.

 2012

 Crane was unopposed in the Republican primary.

 Crane defeated Clayton Trehal in the general election with 10,706 votes (67.4%).